Jezreel Valley railway: Historical stations

-This station, also called Al Roy in English, was built next to the Kishon River (a wadi) to serve residents of moshav Elro'i, today part of Kiryat Tiv'on.
+This station, also called Al Roy in English, was built next to the Kishon River to serve residents of moshav Elro'i, today part of Kiryat Tiv'on.
 Originally, it was a simple wooden construction, similar to a bus stop.
 Later, it was converted into a small brick shed.
 The shed was later renovated by the residents of Elro'i.
 A small museum commemorating the Valley Railway now exists at the site.